Unveiling Red River Gorge: 50+ Treasures and Secrets of This Outdoor Haven

 Birdwatching paradise: The area is home to over 150 bird species, making it a favorite spot for birdwatchers.

-Fall foliage: The area is known for its stunning fall foliage, attracting tourists during the autumn season.
+Fall foliage: The area is known for its stunning fall foliage, attracting tourists during autumn.

 Difficulty levels: The kayak routes in Red River Gorge vary in difficulty, catering to different skill levels.